Food conspiracy

 A key feature of each Food Conspiracy group was staying small, a situation maintained by groups splitting when reaching a certain size rather than keep on growing.
 Thus, the initial Berkeley conspiracy, established in 1969, had become eight distinct groups within less than a year and, by 1974, there were 60 conspiracies in the city with around 2,000 members.
 The scale of the groups tended to help ensure a high level of direct involvement in the practical roles required for its operation.
 Indeed, The Food Conspiracy Cookbook (1974) argues that "Conspiracies only work if all who benefit take an active part in its working and decisions."

 In addition to investigating potential suppliers, key operating tasks would include compiling a listing of available goods, collating member orders, receiving and recording payments, picking up produce from growers, hosting deliveries from wholesalers, checking-in deliveries and weighing and assembling individual orders ready for collection by members.
 A group would collectively decide whether or not to apply a modest fee or add-on to build a small surplus to use for shared benefit.

 Over time, some food conspiracies went on to formalise as food cooperatives, bulk and natural foods distributors or developed as larger buying groups with a paid organiser.
 However, the conspiracy model - then and now - seeks to provide food to members by accomplishing all needed tasks collectively, without paid staff or a store front presence.

 The trading name "Food Conspiracy" is used by a long-established wholefood co-op in Tucson, Arizona which originated in 1971 with local political activists who formed a buying club to address difficulties in finding natural and organic food.
 The following year, it opened a storefront and since 1974 has operated from its present home at 412 N. Fourth Avenue.
 Originally run as a workers' collective, it later developed toward a consumer cooperative model.
-Today it provides a full-service food market, open to the public and with approximately 1,800 member-owners.
+Today it provides a full-service food market, open to the public and with more than 3,000 member-owners.